 What if something doesn’t go as expected during my stay?

-Before beginning any exchange, we recommend having a long conversation with the host to understand what your experience will be like, your daily routine, the tasks they need help with, and to align your expectations so that both of you have the best possible experience.
+Before beginning any exchange, we recommend having a long conversation with your host to understand what your experience will be like, your daily routine, and the tasks they need help with.
+In other words, align your expectations so that both of you have the best possible experience. :)

-If a host doesn’t respect what you agreed to previously (beginning on your arrival date) or there’s another problem that is the fault of the host alone, we offer Worldpackers Insurance—subject to the approval of our team—which means we’ll help you to find a new host to continue your trip and, if necessary, reimburse you for up to 3 nights in a shared hostel room.
-You can read more details about Worldpackers Insurance Policies here.
+If a host doesn’t respect what you agreed to previously (beginning on your arrival date) or there’s another problem that is the fault of the host alone, we offer Worldpackers Safeguard - subject to the approval of our team - which means we’ll help you to find a new host to continue your trip and, if necessary, reimburse you for nights in a shared hostel room (the number of nights to be reimbursed depends on the type of Safeguard purchased - Standard, Extended or Prime).
+You can read more details about Worldpackers Safeguard Policies here.

 -